aws/sagemaker-python-sdk/README.rst

 Training with MXNet
 ~~~~~~~~~~~~~~~~~~~

 Training MXNet models using ``MXNet`` Estimators is a two-step process.
 First, you prepare your training script, then second, you run this on SageMaker via an ``MXNet`` Estimator.
-You should prepare your script in a separate source file than the notebook, terminal session, or source file you‚Äôre using to submit the script to SageMaker via an ``MXNet`` Estimator.
+You should prepare your script in a separate source file than the notebook, terminal session, or source file youíre using to submit the script to SageMaker via an ``MXNet`` Estimator.

 Suppose that you already have an MXNet training script called
 ``mxnet-train.py``.
 You can run this script in SageMaker as follows: